California governor says earthquakes are a ‘wakeup call’

 The light damage was largely due to the remoteness of the area where the earthquake occurred, but Newsom cautioned after touring Ridgecrest that "it's deceiving, earthquake damage.
 You don't notice it at first."

-Newsom estimated more than $100 million in economic damages and said President Donald Trump called him to offer federal support in the rebuilding effort.
+Newsom estimated more than $100 million in economic damage and said President Donald Trump called him to offer federal support in the rebuilding effort.

 "He's committed in the long haul, the long run, to help support the rebuilding efforts," Newsom said of Trump.